Liu Zongyuan: Biography

+Liu Zongyuan was born to a family of the "noble clans", which had nurtured social and political leaders for at least fifteen generations.
+He spent most of his youthful years amid the intellectual and official circles in the capital Chang-an, and received family schooling as early as three years old.
+By his twenties, he was well versed in ancient classics and histories.
+He obtained the Jinshi degree in 793 and entered official career in year 798.

 Liu Zongyuan's civil service career was initially successful; however, in 805, he fell out of favour with the imperial government because of his association with a failed reformist movement.
-He was exiled first to Yongzhou, Hunan, and then to Liuzhou, Guangxi, where he eventually became the city Governor.
+He was exiled first to Yongzhou, Hunan, and then to Liuzhou, Guangxi, where he eventually became the city governor.
 A park and temple in Liuzhou is dedicated to his memory.
-His exile allowed his literary career to flourish: he produced poems, fables, reflective travelogues and essays synthesizing elements of Confucianism, Taoism and Buddhism.
+This abrupt turns of life transformed a rising political and intellectual star into a grieving and depressed minor official living in one of the least developed regions of China.
+Nevertheless, his exile allowed his literary career to flourish: he produced poems, fables, reflective travelogues and essays synthesizing elements of Confucianism, Taoism and Buddhism.